 26th June 2020

-IPRT and the Zahid Mubarek Trust hosted 'The relationship between civil society and the NPM: A webinar for UK and Irish civil society' on 26th June 2020, which, fittingly, also marked Inte rnational Day in Support of Victims of Torture.
+IPRT and the Zahid Mubarek Trust (ZMT) hosted 'The relationship between civil society and the NPM: A webinar for UK and Irish civil society' on 26th June 2020, which, fittingly, also marked Inte rnational Day in Support of Victims of Torture.
 The webinar brought together international experts and local actors with a joint focus of sharing knowledge and practice on how to build positive relationships between civil society and National Preventative Mechanisms (NPMs) under the Optional Protocol to the Convention against Torture (OPCAT).

 The event focused on: the goals of the OPCAT; good practice for the relationship between civil society and NPMs; an NPM perspective on how this relationship works and the benefits for the NPM; and why civil society groups should partner with NPMs and the advantages for them.

 The event was Chaired by Professor Nick Hardwick, and heard the perspectives three international stakeholders:

 Following input from our international experts, we welcomed John Wadham (Independent Chair of the UK NPM) and Heydi Foster-Breslin (Commissioner, Irish Human Rights and Equality Commission) to give local context on the prevailing situation in both the UK and Ireland.

 This was an invite-only event, for those with a role in detention monitoring or civil society bodies who work with or advocate on behalf of people deprived of their liberty.